How to get support in Microsoft Endpoint Manager admin center

 - Information requests for the Microsoft Managed Desktop tenant or configuration

 - Change requests to the configuration of Microsoft Managed Desktop devices

 - Reporting an incident or outage

-If you are a Microsoft Managed Desktop (MMD) customer, selecting the MMD tile for MMD related issues will take you to the Service Requests page.
+If you are a Microsoft Managed Desktop customer, selecting that tile for Microsoft Managed Desktop related issues will take you to the Service Requests page.
 For more information on Service Requests, see Admin support for Microsoft Managed Desktop.

 Help and Support might fail to open for newly created tenants, and the following message is presented:

 - We encountered an unknown problem.
 Please refresh the page but if the problem persists, please create a case through M365 Admin Center and reference the session ID provided.